Walking, Cycling and Riding

 There is a walk to suit everyone in Sussex and you can use the following links and websites to download maps and find the appropriate walk for you.

 ‘Burgess Hill Walks’ is a free leaflet which features four walks with useful maps, varying from 7 to 11 miles and takes in the beautiful countryside in Burgess Hill and the surrounding parishes, plus highlights some of the key points of interest on route.
 All the walks start and finish at Burgess Hill or Wivelsfield railway stations.
-Pick up a copy from the Tourist Information Centre or view Burgess Hill Walks, in pdf format.
+The leaflet is currently out of print but can be viewed here Burgess Hill Walks, in pdf format.

 Alternatively please contact Burgess Hill Tourist Information Centre (telephone 01444 247726 or email: email@example.com).
 Our friendly staff would be happy to help and there is also a brilliant stock of information and walking publications in our shop.